BECOME A CLIENT

-The mission of the Clinic for Compassionate Care is to provide low-cost access to quality veterinary care.
+The mission of the Susan M. Markel Veterinary Hospital is to provide low-cost access to quality veterinary care.
 Area families with limited incomes can trust their pets' ongoing care and wellness to our team of experienced and well-qualified veterinarians and support staff for annual exams, ongoing wellness and in the event of sickness or injury.
-The clinic operates at the same standard of care as any private veterinary practice.
+The hospital operates at the same standard of care as any private veterinary practice.

+The Susan M. Markel Veterinary Hospital services clients in the City of Richmond and in the Counties of Hanover, Henrico, Chesterfield, Goochland and Prince George.
+Residents of other localities may be provided services on a case-by-case basis.
 Pets must be spayed or neutered.
 Documentation of your pet's surgery (receipt or medical record) is required.
-If your pet is not spayed or neutered, but he or she is 1-year-old or younger, an appointment for low-cost surgery through our Smoky's Spay/Neuter Clinic will be made following the pet's initial examination.
+If your pet is not spayed or neutered, an appointment for low-cost surgery through our Smoky's Spay/Neuter Clinic will be made following the pet's initial examination.

 All recipients of government assistance qualify as clients.
 Additionally, guardians meeting the income thresholds outlined below qualify.